acmailer/acmailer/README.md

 ### Event management

 This module comes with a built-in event system.
-An event is triggered before the mail is sent (`MailEvent::EVENT_MAIL_PRE_SEND`).
-If everything was OK another event is triggered (`MailEvent::EVENT_MAIL_POST_SEND`).
-If an error occured, an error event is triggered (`MailEvent::EVENT_MAIL_SEND_ERROR`).
+- An event is triggered before the mail is sent (`MailEvent::EVENT_MAIL_PRE_SEND`).
+- If everything was OK another event is triggered (`MailEvent::EVENT_MAIL_POST_SEND`) after the email has been sent.
+- If an error occured, an error event is triggered (`MailEvent::EVENT_MAIL_SEND_ERROR`).

 Managing mail events is as easy as extending `AcMailer\Event\AbstractMailListener`.
-It provides the `onPreSend`, `onPostSend` and `onSendError` methods, which get a `MailEvent` parameter that can be used to get the MailService who produced the event.
+It provides the `onPreSend`, `onPostSend` and `onSendError` methods, which get a `MailEvent` parameter that can be used to get the MailService which triggered the event.

-Then attach the object to the `MailService` and the corresponding method will be automatically called when calling the `send` method.
+Then attach the listener object to the `MailService` and the corresponding method will be automatically called when calling the `send` method.

 ```php
 $mailListener = new \Application\Event\MyMailListener();